peteroupc/peteroupc.github.io/graphics.md

     * Each primitive can be translucent.

 2. The maximum number of vertices that can be displayed at a time is 3 times the maximum number of primitives.
-    * A vertex consists of an XYZ position, an XY texture coordinate, and a red&ndash;green&ndash;blue vertex color.
+    * A _vertex_ consists of an XYZ position, an XY texture coordinate, and a red&ndash;green&ndash;blue vertex color.
     * Each vertex color follows this color format: The red, green, and blue components occupy up to 5 bits each.

 3. Each _texture_ (an image that is applied to the surface of 3-D objects)&mdash;
     * is in a 16-bit-per-pixel format, where each pixel has the vertex color format given earlier, or
-    * is in a 1-, 2-, 4-, or 8-bit-per-pixel format and have a table of colors with the vertex color format given earlier.
+    * is in a 1-, 2-, 4-, or 8-bit-per-pixel format and has a table of colors with the vertex color format given earlier.

 4. The width and height of each texture is a power of 2.
 5. A texture's maximum width and maximum height, in pixels, are each equal to 256 or the larger screen dimension, whichever is smaller.